yschuurmans/MyDalamudPlugins/README.md

 * Look for the "Money Tracker" plugin, and click on install.

 ## Migrating from the old XIVMoneyTracker
+After you have installed the new repository, if you have previously used the XIVMoneyTracker repository, you have a couple more steps to go:
-* If you have used the old XIVMoneyTracker Repo, make sure to **remove** the line that says:
+* Make sure to **remove** the line in your `/xlsettings` repository list that says:
 `https://raw.githubusercontent.com/yschuurmans/FFXIVMoneyTracker/master/repo.json`
 * After you do this, your plugin _may not automatically update_, to make sure it does:
 * Open Dalamud's plugin menu by typing `/xlplugins` in the chat window and pressing enter.